laidav/hubfx/packages/rx-hub/README.md

 1. async validation on value update should set validating to true in reducer - IN PROGRESS

 1. handling adding and removing array items

-- local value startWith operator of the initial value of the config? - DONE

 1. reset form , and set Pristine value